jessclark1234/challenge-project-11/README.md

 ## Instructions

 For this application, both Express.js and the inquirer package on node were used.
 Both must be downloaded to use this application via backend.
 Type "npm install -i" in your integrated terminal in your code editor.
 From there, type "node server.js" in your integrated terminal.

+## Collaborators

+This code was written with the help of tutor, Andrew Hardemon.
+He sat down and reviewed the code as well as provided pointers when misconceptions about the assignment arose.

 ## License

 MIT License